Study Abroad Program Overview

 early July to mid-August

-You will live in a dorm or youth hostel with other program participants close to Technical University's main campus and your lecture halls.
+You will live in a youth hostel with other program participants close to Technical University's main campus and your lecture halls.
 More information on housing

 Summer is a wonderful time to experience Berlin.
 This program includes excursions in and around Berlin and many cultural activities, including: